 The claim for compensation upon termination cannot be excluded by contract.
+It is important that after the elapse of one year after termination the claims of the terminated agent will become statute barred.

 Contracts can be made under applicable German law and jurisdiction of ordinary competent German courts.
 However, the parties may deviate therefrom and apply other laws.
 But as mentioned above, some characteristics are mandatory.
 Other courts or arbitration may be chosen, but care should be taken relating to the acknowledgement and enforcement of foreign arbitral awards or judgements in Germany.
 The mandatory provisions are then treated as rules of public order.
 For further details, see chapter 10.4 herein.